portworx/px-docs/px_on_aws_cloudformation.md

 Select the name of your key-pair

+You may see a message indicating AWS is "Unable to list IAM roles", which can be safely ignored.

 Create the stack and wait for completion.

 ### Step 2: List Instance IP Addrs

-Using the AWS CLI the particular region, list the IP Addresses for the instances, based on the CloudFormation Stack Name
+Using the AWS CLI for a particular region, list the IP Addresses for the instances, based on the CloudFormation Stack Name
 Example:

 ```